YourSwimLog.com

 Average air temperature during cold months of pool use – desired pool temperature = Target temperature rise

 Once you have the target temp rise, multiply this by the pool surface area (in square feet).
-From here we can figure out the BTU requirements from your pool heater.
+From here, we can figure out the BTU requirements for your pool heater.

 Pool area (square feet) x Target temperature rise x 12 = BTU range for your pool heater